dsainz3/gate-hub/docs/how-to/dashboard-screenshots.md

    export HASS_BASE_URL="https://homeassistant.example.com"
    ```

-3. Copy `docs/how-to/dashboard-screenshot-plan.example.yaml` to a working configuration file and customise it to match your dashboards:
+3. Copy `docs/how-to/dashboard-screenshot-plan.example.yaml` to a working configuration file and customise it to match your dashboards (see `docs/how-to/dashboard-screenshot-plan.yaml` for the live plan tracked in this repo):

    ```bash
    cp docs/how-to/dashboard-screenshot-plan.example.yaml docs/how-to/dashboard-screenshot-plan.yaml